michalorman/enumerated/README.md

-# Enumerator - yet another enumeration gem for Rails
+# Enumerated - yet another enumeration gem for ActiveRecord

 Ok, there are few gems that provides enumeration support to Rails ActiveRecord models, but still missing some features.
-The goal of the **Enumerator** gem is not to provide the feature richest enumeration support, but to make it useful to use together with selection/drop down lists.
+The goal of the **Enumerated** gem is not to provide the feature richest enumeration support, but to make it useful to use together with selection/drop down lists.
 So if you need advanced support consider usage of other gem, however if you simply need to work with selection lists this gem is for you.

 ## Installation

+Add to your Gemfile:

-    gem 'enumerator'
+    gem 'enumerated'

 ## Usage